pfsense/docs/source/development/converting-packages-to-bootstrap.rst

 Once the PR is merged, the package builder will see the version change and automatically build a new copy of the package.

-Start a new thread on the `2.3 development board <https://forum.pfsense.org/index.php?board=65.0>`__ on the forum to solicit testing and advice/help as needed.
+Start a new thread on the `Development category
+<https://forum.netgate.com/category/28/development>`__ on the forum to solicit
+testing and advice/help as needed.